RaoUtkarshSingh/Currency-Converter/README.md

 4. Easy-to-use command line interface (CLI)

-5. Error handling for invalid currency codes or input amounts
+5. Error handling for invalid currency codes or input amount

-# How It Works
+# 📂 How It Works

 The currency converter takes an input amount and two currency codes: the source currency and the target currency.
 It then uses the current exchange rate to calculate and display the equivalent amount in the target currency.

-🛠️ Technologies Used
+**🛠️ Technologies Used**
 📌 Python Stack
 * Python – Core scripting for automation and analysis

-🤝 Contributing
+🤝Contributing

 I welcome contributions from developers, analysts, and students.
 Please:

-Open an issue for suggestions or bugs
+1. Open an issue for suggestions or bugs
-Submit a pull request for feature enhancements
+2. Submit a pull request for feature enhancements

-📧 Contact
+**📧Contact**

 Name: Utkarsh Raj

 Email: utrajpatna1@gmail.com

 LinkedIn: www.linkedin.com/in/utkarsh-raj01